jaceuk/svelte-blog-v3/src/posts/glossary.md

 A function that makes sure your code is only triggered once per user input.
 It works by only running your code if there has been no input for a specified amount of time.

+### Memoisation

+The process of caching the output of function calls so that subsequent calls, with the same input, will be faster.

 ### Reducer

 A reducer is a pure function that takes the current state and an action, and returns the next state i.e. (state, action) => newState.